cpdt/mrvn-bot/README.md

     create a `mrvn-bot` folder.
  4. In the terminal window, enter the `mrvn-bot/mrvn-front-discord` folder:
     `cd mrvn-bot/mrvn-front-discord`.
- 5. Build the bot by running `cargo build`.
+ 5. Build the bot by running `cargo build --release`.
  6. Back in the `mrvn-bot` folder, copy the `config.example.json` file to a new file called `config.json`.
 Open the new file and add the bot token and application ID for each Discord application.
 The "command bot" is the one